 Dozens and dozens of lights appear in the darkness, as if by magic.
 The reef seems even more alive and more mysterious, more fascinating than in daylight.

 Fluorescence is a funny thing.
-It is not about "bioluminescence" as with glowworms and other critters capable of generating their own light in the dark.
-It is also not about "phosphorescence" created by a mineral (phosphorus), as with the needles of a watch that shine in the night after being exposed to a light source.
+It's not "bioluminescence" as with glowworms and other critters capable of generating their own light in the dark.
+Nor is it "phosphorescence" created by a mineral (phosphorus), as with the hands of a watch that glow in the night after being exposed to a light source.

-No, fluorescence is the ability of some organisms to return bright colors (green, yellow, red) when they receive a particular light: the so-called "black" light, that of UV and some range of blue.
+No, fluorescence is the ability of certain organisms to reflect bright colours (green, yellow, red) when they receive a particular light: the so-called "black" light, UV light and a certain range of blue.

 It is a protein who performs the magic trick, capturing photons and sending others back.
-Why ?
-We do not know exactly yet: to protect ourselves from UV rays, to attract prey or to repel predators, in response to a stress situation ...
+Why would he do that?
+We don't yet know exactly: to protect against UV rays, to attract prey or repel predators, in response to a stressful situation...
 Researchers are still working on the subject.

 To see and photograph the fluorescence of coral and the underwater world, special equipment is needed.
 Dex, the Canadian who runs the Kri Eco Resort Papua Diving with his companion Melanie, gave me an express course, very informative, and helped prepare my box for this incredible dive.

 a special blue light lamp to cause the fluorescent reaction

 a yellow-orange filter on the porthole to filter this blue light so that the camera or camera captures only the light emitted back by the fluorescent organisms

-a mask with the same yellow-orange filterfor the same reason, the sensor being this time ... the eyes.
-Without an orange filter, you can not see the fluorescence!
+a mask with the same yellow-orange filterfor the same reason, the sensor this time being... the eyes.
+Without an orange filter, it's impossible to see the fluorescence!